WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 Keep in mind that we need to add the assert annotation to our class dependencies under 'use'.

-More inforation on using validation can be found at the [symfony website](https://symfony.com/doc/current/validation.html), but it is als worth nothing that tis component comes pre packed with some typical NL validators like BSN.
+More information on using validation can be found at the [symfony website](https://symfony.com/doc/current/validation.html), but it is als worth nothing that tis component comes pre packed with some typical NL validators like BSN.
 You can find those [here]().

 ## Using UUID
 As default doctrine uses auto increment integers as identifiers (1,2, etc).
 For modern web applications we however prefer the use of UUID's. (e.g. e2984465-190a-4562-829e-a8cca81aa35d).
 Why?
 Wel for one it is more secure integer id's are easily guessable and make it possible to "ask" endpoint about resources that you should not know about.
 But UUID's also have a benefit in future proofing the application.
 If we in the future want to merge a table with another table (for example because two organisations using a component perform a merger) then we would have to reassign al id's and relations if we where using int based id's (both tables would have a row 1,2 etc) with UUID's however the change of doubles range somewhere in the billions.
 Meaning that it is likely that we only need to either reidentify only a handful of rows or more likely none at al!
 Turning our entire migration into a copy paste action.